Grading & Ranking

 Academic Difficulty and Disqualification Rules

-student will be disqualified as a candidate for the J.D. degree and will not be allowed to re-enroll in the Law School if he or she receives:
+A J.D. student will be Disqualified for Low Scholarship and will not be allowed to re-enroll if he or she receives:

-- During any academic year, grades of E for 9 credit hours or grades of E or D for 12 credit hours;
+- During any academic year, grades of E or No Credit for 9 credit hours or a combination of grades of C,D, E, or No Credit for 12 credit hours;

-- During the first and second years, grades of E for 12 credit hours or grades of E or D for 20 credit hours;
+- During the first and second years, grades of E or No Credit for 12 credit hours or a combination of grades of C, D, E, or No Credit for 20 credit hours;

-- During three years, grades of E for 18 credit hours or grades of E or D for 30 credit hours.
+- During any three academic years, grades of E or No Credit for 15 credit hours or grades of C, D, E, or No Credit for 24 credit hours.

 Readmission After Disqualification for Academic Failure